72SOLD Reviews: Costs, How It Works, and Alternatives

 SHARE

-72SOLD is a real estate company that aims to sell your home fast (within just 72 hours), using an aggressive marketing strategy to create a sense of urgency among potential buyers.
+72SOLD is a real estate company that aims to sell your home in eight days or less by using an aggressive marketing strategy to create a sense of urgency among potential buyers.

 💰 SAVE: Compare top-rated local agents who charge less